-0 Strategy aims for Target Impact disadvantaged pupils To improve the rate of academic progress (use of Birmingham Target Tracker).
+Strategy aims for disadvantaged pupils Target Impact To improve the rate of academic progress (use of Birmingham Target Tracker).
 Significantly narrow the gap between the progress of disadvantaged and non- disadvantaged pupils from individual starting points Birmingham Target Tracker purchase and staff trained.
-Tracker is being implemented with targeted pupils to act as an intervention and assessment.
+Tracker is being implemented with targeted PP/SEND pupils to act as an intervention and assessment.
 Impact not yet seen due to delay in implementation caused by Covid.
 To improve the rate of academic attainment (use of internal standardised NFER testing).
-Significantly narrow the gap between the attainment of disadvantaged and nondisadvantaged pupils.
+Significantly narrow the gap between the attainment of disadvantaged and non- disadvantaged pupils.
 NFER assessments purchased across the school.
 Enforced school closures, meant that these were not used last academic year, but will be used this Autumn and again in the spring term.
-To provide more experiential learning opportunities.
-Greater breadth of curriculum and extracurricular opportunities lead to increased level of cultural capital.
-Extra-curricular visits have not been allowed due to restrictions linked to Covid-19.
+To provide more experiential learning opportunities. curriculum and Extra-curricular visits have not been allowed due to restrictions linked to Covid- 19.
 This term, opportunities for visitors into school have been organised and as restrictions ease, more extra-curricular curricular opportunities will be arranged.

-To support pupils with their SEMH needs. in place in school to support A counsellor from the charity Arts of Change, visits school weekly and has had a positive impact with many of our pupils and wider families.
-To further improve the rate of attendance Continue to narrow the attendance gap between disadvantaged and nondisadvantaged pupils.
+To support pupils with their SEMH needs.
+5 A counsellor from the charity Arts of Change, visits school weekly and has had a positive impact with many of our pupils and wider families.
+To further improve the rate of attendance Continue to narrow the attendance gap between disadvantaged and non- disadvantaged pupils.
 Whilst attendance was impacted hugely last academic year, due to the effects of Covid 19, whole school attendance was 96.03% and that of PP pupils is was 93.14%